How to Become a Food & Beverage Director

 Escoffier Chef Instructor

-There are also a number of certifications you may wish to pursue, including food safety, management, and human resources.
-Such certifications can allow you to stay up-to-date with industry best practices, while some, like the prestigious Certified Food and Beverage Executive certification, can help you stand out as a leader in your industry.
+Consider adding industry certifications to your arsenal, including food safety, management, and human resources.
+These can allow you to stay up-to-date with industry best practices, while some, like the prestigious Certified Food and Beverage Executive certification, can help you stand out as a leader in your industry.

-You should also stay on top of new technologies with applications for the restaurant industry.
+You should also stay on top of new technologies.
 Rapidly evolving tech tools have the potential to affect many aspects of your work, from the way you track and order inventory to the way you market your business and connect with customers.
 By keeping up with these developments, you may be able to discover resources that can help your business run more efficiently.

 Do You Have the Qualities of a Great Food and Beverage Director?